You are listening to the Sean Hannity Radio Show Podcast.

 All right, let's go through from your position.

-You thought this was gonna happen.
+You thought this was going to happen.

-I was I've been talking to you and watching this, and it seemed like it was inevitable.
+I've been talking to you and watching this, and it seemed like it was inevitable.

 It was inevitable because he did follow the rules.